Textualize/textual/docs/blog/posts/text-area-learnings.md

 Without tree-sitter's incremental parsing approach, I'm not sure reasonable performance would have been feasible.

-## The blurry line between "text area" and "VSCode in the terminal"

-The nature of a project like this is that there's no finish line.
-There are always new features, optimisations, and refactors waiting to be made.
-So where do we draw the line?

-We want to provide a widget which can act as both a basic multiline text area that anyone can drop into their app, yet powerful and extensible enough to act as the foundation for a text editor.

-Is there a point at which a "text area" becomes a "code editor"?
-Are they different names for the same thing?

 ## Edits are replacements

 All single-cursor edits can be distilled into a single behaviour: `replace_range`.